sanand0/til/llms.md

 - 03 Aug 2025.
 As corporates restrict the use of LLMs, I see employees purchasing personal laptops to use LLMs on.
 An interesting trend!
 - 03 Aug 2025. [`openai-python`](https://github.com/openai/openai-python) has a CLI.
 You can run `uvx openai api chat.completions.create --stream -m gpt-4.1-nano -g developer 'Translate to Chinese' -g user "Hello"` for example
 - 03 Aug 2025.
 Anthropic has an [OpenAI compatible API](https://docs.anthropic.com/en/api/openai-sdk) at `https://api.anthropic.com/v1/`.
 - 03 Aug 2025.
-Claude Code tips from [Things that didn't work](https://lucumr.pocoo.org/2025/7/30/things-that-didnt-work/) by Armin Rocher
+Claude Code tips from [Things that didn't work](https://lucumr.pocoo.org/2025/7/30/things-that-didnt-work/) by Armin Rocher #ai-coding
   - Speech-to-text.
 Cannot stress this enough but talking to the machine means you’re more likely to share more about what you want it to do.
   - I maintain some basic prompts and context for copy-pasting at the end or the beginning of what I entered.
   - I ended up preloading executables on the PATH that override the default ones, steering Claude toward the right tools like uv.